prismicio/prismic-gatsby/docs/previews-guide.md

 1. [**Setup previews in Prismic**](#setup-previews-in-prismic)

-   Enable previews in prismic with your preview URL.
+   Enable previews in Prismic with your preview URL.

 1. [**Create a preview page**](#create-a-preview-page)